gperdrizet/logkeep/docs/DEPLOYMENT.md

 ### Step 2: setup SSH tunnel

+**Note:** This setup uses `autossh` for a reverse SSH tunnel rather than WireGuard, as it's simpler to configure and works well for this single-purpose tunnel.

 ```bash
 # Run tunnel setup script
 cd /mnt/arkk/logkeep
 sudo bash scripts/setup-ssh-tunnel.sh
 ```

-This creates a persistent SSH tunnel that:
+This creates a persistent reverse SSH tunnel that:
-- Forwards Ollama port 11434 to VPS
+- Forwards local Ollama port 11434 to VPS port 11434
+- Uses `autossh` for automatic reconnection
-- Auto-starts on boot
+- Auto-starts on boot via systemd service
 - Auto-reconnects if connection drops
+- Monitors connection health with keepalive packets

 ### Step 3: verify tunnel